Details on this page:

 Please realize that an easy "Crop to fit paper shape", and then a simple resample calculation (a calculator in the resample portion below) is all you need to know to print photos.

-Cropping to print shape is a popular option, but not a universal feature in every program.
-If you have no tools yet, then just to mention one in the Free category is:
+Cropping to Aspect Ratio is a popular option, but is not a universal feature in every editor, and is Not usually present in the free editors.

 Adobe: The image shows the Photoshop Marquee tool (the moving "marching ants", like marching movie theater marquee lights — you have to see it).
 Elements is the same.
 The Marquee tool is my choice, and there is also a "Crop tool" too do the same in Adobe Elements and Photoshop and Adobe Camera Raw (ACR).